JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 * Create k8 secret via `kubectl create secret generic`
 * Helm chart pulls k8 secret via `secretKeyRef` and create env var in container
 * `application.properties`
-* I'll improve this process in the future and use something lik external secret operator
+* I'll improve this process in the future and use something like external secret operator

 #### Versioning
 Right now I don't really want to deal with versioning.
 I'm just tagging everything as `latest`.
 As a consequence, the deployment spec sees that image tag hasn't changed and won't update the pod.
 Even though `imagePullPolicy` is set to `Always`, the setting only applies on pod creation.
 In order to update the pod, the deployment needs to be restarted: `kubectl rollout restart deployment spring-app`.